biobakery/metawibele/README.md

 	```

 	* File name: `$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies_annotation.attribute.tsv`
-	* This is the supplementary results for characterization.
+	* This is the supplementary result for characterization.
-	* Each of item is the supplemental information about the corresponding results. `AID` is the key to connect `$BASENAME_proteinfamilies_annotation.tsv` with `$BASENAME_proteinfamilies_annotation.attribute.tsv`.
+	* Each item is supplemental information about the corresponding results. `AID` is the key to connect `$BASENAME_proteinfamilies_annotation.tsv` with `$BASENAME_proteinfamilies_annotation.attribute.tsv`.

 	**3. Taxonomic file**